The World Must Be Our Ark

 But between the lines lies a much darker tale: Noah and family must have witnessed inconceivable carnage.
 Everyone they knew died and they drifted aimlessly for over a year, presumably amidst floating corpses and other horrors.
 The world was a wasteland that they had to rebuild with the nightmarish memories of survivors.
 It's no wonder that Noah planted a vineyard and drowned his sorrows (Gen. 9:20-21).

-This story of global destruction, human sin and righteousness demands re-reading in light of our current reality.
+This story of global destruction, human sin and righteousness demands re-reading in light of current reality.
 One theme is clear: the complete interdependence between humans and the natural world.
 Human behavior pollutes and then dooms the entire world.

 In Genesis 8, it is promised that the natural order will continue.
 But now we are the ones altering basic earth systems: from global warming that threatens "cold and heat, summer and winter" as we know them, to chemicals such as endocrine disrupters that blur the distinctions between the sexes in animals, upsetting the procreation of species.